-Even when the source of truth is the Domain Model and ultimately you must have validation at the Domain Model level, validation can still be handled at both the domain model level (server side) and the client side.
+Even when the "source of truth" is the Domain Model and ultimately you have to have validation at the Domain Model level, validation can be both at the domain model level (server side) and the client side.

 Client side validation is a great convenience for users.
-It saves time they would otherwise spend waiting for a round-trip to the server that might return validation errors.
-In business terms, even a few fractions of seconds multiplied hundreds of times each day adds up to a lot of time, expense, and frustration.
+It saves time they would otherwise spend waiting for a round trip to the server that might return validation errors.
+In business terms, even a few fractions of seconds multiplied hundreds of times each day adds up to be a lot of time, expense, and frustration.
 Straightforward and immediate validation enables users to work more efficiently and produce better quality input and output.

-Just as the view model and the domain model are different, view model validation and domain validation might be similar but serve a different purpose.
-If you're concerned about being DRY (the "Don't Repeat Yourself" principle), consider that in this case code reuse might also mean coupling, and in enterprise applications it is more important not to couple the server side to the client side more than to follow the DRY principle everywhere.
+Also, just like the view model and the domain model are different, view model validation and domain validation might be similar but serve a different purpose.
+And if you're still concerned about being DRY ("Don't Repeat Yourself" principle), consider that in this case code reuse might also mean "coupling" and in enterprise applications it is more important not to couple the server side to the client side more than to follow the DRY principle everywhere.